 Safe Mode with Command Prompt: Starts Windows in safe mode with a Command Prompt window instead of the usual Windows interface.
 This option is intended for IT pros and system admins.

-If the problem doesn't occur when you restart your PC in safe mode, you can be confident that the basic settings, files, and drivers in Windows aren't causing the problem.
-Then, use the process of elimination to help you find the cause of the problem.
-Try starting all of the apps on your desktop that you commonly use one by one (including the apps in your Startup folder) to see if a specific app might be causing the problem.
-If so, uninstall the app or contact the software publisher.
-If the problem appears while in safe mode, or you still can't find the problem, you can try refreshing or resetting your PC.
-For more info, see How to restore, refresh, or reset your PC.
+If the problem doesn't occur when you restart your PC in safe mode, you can be confident that the basic settings, files and drivers in Windows aren't causing the problem.
+Then, use a process of elimination to help you find the cause of the problem.
+Try starting all the applications on your desktop that you commonly use one by one (including the applications in your Start-up folder) to see if a specific application might be causing the problem.
+If so, uninstall the application or contact the software publisher.
+If the problem appears while in safe mode, or you still can’t find the problem, you can try refreshing or resetting your PC.
+For more information, see How to restore, refresh or reset your PC.

 Allows drivers containing improper signatures to be installed.